emqx/bootcamp/mqtt-test-kit/README.md

 ![img](./assets/05-symmetric-payload-test-result-02.png)

-As the Payload increases, the CPU usage rate gradually rises, and the end-to-end delay of the messages also shows a relatively smooth increase.
-However, when the Payload size reaches 8KB, we can still obtain an average delay of less than 10 milliseconds and a P99 delay of less than 20 milliseconds.
+As the Payload increases, the CPU usage rate gradually rises, and the end-to-end latency of the messages also shows a relatively smooth increase.
+However, when the Payload size reaches 8KB, we can still obtain an average latency of less than 10 milliseconds and a P99 latency of less than 20 milliseconds.

 | **Payload Size, KB** | **Recommended Workload, TPS (In + Out)** | **Average CPU Usage, % (1 - Idle)** | **Average Memory Usage, %** | **Average Letancy, ms** | **P99 Letancy, ms** |
 | -------------------- | ---------------------------------------- | ----------------------------------- | --------------------------- | ----------------------- | ------------------- |